 Playing UK Bingo online is fun, sociable and fast-paced, but to stand a chance at not be sussed as a new player you want to be as in the know as possible when it comes to the Bingo lingo.
-You won’t hear as many phrases playing online Bingo as you would if you were in the Bingo hall itself, but there are still plenty of phrases, acronyms and abbreviations used in the game and in the online Bingo chatrooms, too.
+You won’t hear as many phrases playing online Bingo as you would if you were in the Bingo hall itself, but there are still plenty of phrases, acronyms and abbreviations used in the game and in the bingo chatrooms, too.

 Common Online Bingo Lingo